gardenfi/docs/docs/developers/orderbook/Orderbook.md

 ## How does AtomicSwaps work?

-Atomic swaps rely on something called as HTLC's (Hash Time-Locked Contracts) to ensure both parties fulfil the terms of the trade.An HTLC (Hash Time-Locked Contract) is a contract or script that holds funds and requires the recipient to provide a cryptographic proof of receipt before a specified deadline to claim the funds.
+Atomic swaps rely on HTLC's (Hashed Time-Locked Contracts) to ensure both parties fulfil the terms of the trade.An HTLC (Hashed Time-Locked Contract) is a contract or script that holds funds and requires the recipient to provide a cryptographic proof of receipt before a specified deadline to claim the funds.
 If the proof is not provided within the time limit, the funds are returned to the sender.

 #### Process of Atomic Swap